MediaArea/MediaConch/Narrative.md

-## Introduction
+## Project Introduction

 The PREFORMA challenge illuminates and responds to a significant and real obstacle that faces the preservation community today.
-This report encompasses a snapshot of MediaArea's design plans to create a toolset (tentatively entitled PreForma MediaInfo) as the conformance checker, policy checker, reporter, and fixer of a select list of file formats.
+This report encompasses a snapshot of MediaArea's design plans to create a toolset (tentatively entitled "PreForma MediaInfo") as the conformance checker, policy checker, reporter, and fixer of a select list of formats.

 As preservation workflows have incorporated digital technology, significant amounts of careful research have gone into the selection of file format recommendations, lists of codec specifications, and development of best practices; however, despite the existence of such recommendations, there remains a lack of assessment tools to verify and validate the implementation of such recommendations.
-A few standards making organizations such as Matroska produce validation tools (mkvalidate) alongside the development of their standards; however this is far from common practice.
-The majority of standards that document the archival best practices in file formats only define the standard in human-­readable narrative without equivalent computer-­actionable validation tools.
-Where a metadata standard may be described in both a data dictionary and a computer­usable XML Schema, file formats standards often lack a computer­useable verification method.
-The PREFORMA project recognizes this discrepancy and the resulting long-­term impacts on archival communities and seeks to fill in the gaps necessary to provide memory institutions with levels of control to verify, validate, and assess preservation collections.
+A few validation tools (such as mkvalidator) are produced alongside the development of their associated standards; however most file format specifications are not officially tied to any validation tool.
+Most archival standards are documented and defined through human-­readable narrative without equivalent computer-­actionable validation tools.
+Where a metadata standard may be described in both a data dictionary and a computer­-usable XML Schema, file formats standards often lack a computer-­useable verification method.
+The PREFORMA project recognizes this discrepancy and the resulting long-­term impacts on archival communities and seeks to fill in the gaps necessary to provide memory institutions with levels of control to verify, validate, assess and repair digital collections.

-MediaArea's approach to this challenge centers on Free Software and will rely strongly on the existing successes of MediaInfo (a MediaArea product) to meet this challenge.
+MediaArea's approach to this challenge centers on Free Software, modular design, and interoperability and will rely strongly on MediaInfo (a MediaArea product) to meet this challenge.
 MediaInfo is often advised as the first tool to use when a media file is not playable, allowing the user to identify characteristics that would help find an appropriate playback or transcoding tools.
-According to software metrics, MediaInfo averaged 4,000 downloads per day and 35,000 GUI launches per day.
 MediaInfo’s open licensing and agility in technical metadata reporting have encouraged it’s integration into several archival repository systems and OAIS workflows to assist archival with technical control of collections.

 MediaArea sees community involvement as a key factor of evaluating the success of the project.
 To encourage this, during the prototype phase MediaArea will perform the development work for command line utilities, graphical user interfaces, and documentation in publicly accessible repositories at github.com.
-We will set up an online set of project resources such as public access to a corpus of test media, IRC channels, and a responsive public issue tracker.
+We will set up an online set of project resources such as public access to a corpus of test media, an IRC channel, and a responsive public issue tracker.

-## Introduction of Formats
+## Introduction of Featured Formats

 During the development phases MediaArea will focus on one container format, Matroska, and two streams, LPCM and FFV1.
 The design work of MediaArea will address formats and codecs through a modular architecture so that other formats or codecs may easily be added.

 Matroska, FFV1, and LPCM describe very unique concepts of information including:
-- a container format (Matroska)
+- a container format, Matroska
-- a codec for audio data (LPCM)
+- an audio stream, LPCM
-- a codec for video data (FFV1)
+- a video stream, FFV1

+These three information concepts will inform distinct user interface and reporting design in order to process these concepts through differing strategies.
+For instance reporting on the status of 100,000 of video frames within a video recording may be done more efficiently in a different interface as one designed to communicate the hierarchical structure of a file format.

-Additionally other formats currently being addressed by PreForma fit within these three conceptual categories; for instance, PDF and TIFF are containers and JPEG2000 is a video container.
+Additionally other formats currently being addressed by PreForma fit within these three conceptual categories; for instance, PDF and TIFF are formats (containers) and JPEG2000 is a video stream.
 These three concepts affect the design of an overall application shell as conformance information for each category can have its own optimized user interface.

 ### Matroska

 Matroska is a open-licensed audiovisual container format with extensive and flexible features and an active user community.
 The format is supported by a set of core utilities for manipulating and assessing Matroska files, such as mkvtoolnix and mkvalidator.

 Matroska is based on EBML, Extensible Binary Meta Language.
 An EBML file is comprised of one of many "Elements".
 Each element is comprised of an identifier, a value that notes the size of the element's data payload, and the data payload itself.
 The data payload can either be stored data or more nested elements.
+The Matroska element is analoguous to QuickTime's atom and AVI's chunk.

 Matroska integrates a flexible and semantically comprehensive hierarchical metadata structure as well as digital preservation features such as the ability to provide CRC checksums internally per selected elements.

 ### FFV1

-FFV1 is a efficient lossless video codec which is designed in a manner responsive to the requirements of digital preservation.
+FFV1 is a efficient lossless video stream which is designed in a manner responsive to the requirements of digital preservation.
 Version 3 of this lossless codec is highly self-descriptive and stores its own information regarding field dominence, aspect ratio, and colorspace so that it is not reliant on a container format to store this information.
 FFV1 version 3 mandates storage of CRCs in frame headers to allow verification of the encoded data and stores error status messages.
 FFV1 version 3 is also a very flexible codec allowing adjustments to the encoding process based on different priorities such as size efficiency, data resillience, or encoding speed.

 ### Linear PCM

-Linear PCM is a ubitiquous and simple audio format.
+Linear PCM is a ubitiquous and simple audio stream.
 PCM audio streams may be comprised of signed or unsiged samples, arranged in little-endian or big-endian arragements, in any number of audio channels.
 PCM is very flexible but is not self-descriptive.
 A raw PCM file can not properly be decoded without knowing the sample encoding, channel count, endianness, bit depth, and sample rate.
-PCM is typically dependent on its container to store sufficient metadata for its decoding.
+PCM is typically dependent on its container format (such as WAV) to store sufficient metadata for its decoding.

 Because PCM streams contain only audio samples without any codec structure or metadata within the stream, by itself any data could be considered valid PCM and decoded as audio.
-Determining the conformity or technical health of PCM data requires the context of information provided by its container.
+Determining the conformity or technical health of PCM data requires the context of information provided by its container format.

-## Development of an Open Source Conformance Checker
+## Development of a Conformance Checker

-The conformance checker developed within the PreForma project must document and associate conformance rules with data types (such as containers or frames) and authorities (such as specifications, community practices, or the local rules of a memory institution).
-This design document focuses particularly on Matroska, FFV1, and LPCM.
+The conformance checker developed within the PreForma project must document and associate conformance rules with data types (such as formats, streams, frames, etc) and authorities (such as specifications, community practices, or the local rules of a memory institution).

 ### Design Considerations